Learning to Cook in Pittsburgh at Market District Robinson

 Read more

-Hyatt Pittsburgh Airport Review – Connected to the Airport
+Hyatt Pittsburgh Airport Review – Closest to Airport

 I'm not one to complain about traveling in normal situations (in fact, I absolutely love traveling), but if I had to pick one of my least favorite aspects of my favorite hobby, it would most certainly be getting up early for a flight.

 Lately we've had enough of this and have decided to start booking overnight stays at Pittsburgh airport hotels to help us get just a little bit more sleep to start our trips on the right foot.
-On a recent visit we decided to pay a visit to the Hyatt Pittsburgh Airport, the only hotel that is actually connected to the airport terminal, to see what it is like.
+On a recent visit we decided to pay a visit to the Hyatt Pittsburgh Airport, the only hotel that is on airport property, to see what it is like.

-With only steps between our bed and the gate we had to redefine the term spoiled.
+With only a short connection between our bed and the gate we had to redefine the term spoiled.
 Although the room may be lacking some aspects, the location and amenities make up for it by far.

 Read more